alfahim-fuyad/nl2sql-366/README.md

 # nl2sql-366 — Natural Language to SQL Query Generation System

-A Natural Language to SQL (nl2sql-366) system that converts plain English questions into SQL queries for CSV/Excel datasets.
+A Natural Language to SQL (nl2sql-366) system that converts plain English questions into SQL queries for any CSV/Excel dataset.
 Users can upload a CSV/Excel file, ask questions in English, and get results without writing SQL.

 ---